k8ssandra/k8ssandra/docs/content/en/install/aks/_index.md

   Complete **production** ready environment of K8ssandra on Azure Kubernetes Service (AKS).
 ---

+**Tip:** This topic is specific to K8ssandra 1.4.x.
+Consider exploring our most recent (and recommended) implementation: **K8ssandra Operator**.
+It includes a `K8ssandraCluster` custom resource and supports single- and **multi-cluster** Cassandra deployments in Kubernetes, for High Availability (HA) capabilities.
+See the [K8ssandra Operator documentatation](https://docs-staging-v2.k8ssandra.io/install/).

 [Azure Elastic Kubernetes Service](https://azure.microsoft.com/en-us/services/kubernetes-service/) or "AKS" is a managed Kubernetes service that makes it easy for you to run Kubernetes on Azure.
 AKS offers serverless Kubernetes, an integrated continuous integration and continuous delivery (CI/CD) experience, and enterprise-grade security and governance.

 {{% alert title="Tip" color="success" %}}